vaishetty/vaishetty/README.md

 ### Hi!
-I'm Vaishnavi, a recent Data Science graduate student from [CSU East Bay](https://twitter.com/CalStateEastBay).
+I'm Vaishnavi, I work as a Business Intelligence Engineer at Amazon.

 <br />